-STATEMENT OF THE MANUFACTURERS OF EMISSION CONTROLS ASSOCIATION ON THE IMPACTS OF THE ECONOMY ON THE AIR RESOURCES BOARD'S REGULATIONS COVERING IN-USE OFF-ROAD DIESEL-FUELED FLEETS
+STATEMENT OF THE MANUFACTURERS OF EMISSION CONTROLS ASSOCIATION ON THE IMPACTS OF THE ECONOMY ON THE AIR RESOURCES BOARD'S REGULATIONS COVERING IN-USE OFF-ROAD AND IN-USE ON-ROAD DIESELFUELED FLEETS

-March 11, 2010
+April 22, 2010

-MECA is pleased to provide comments on the impacts of the current economic recession on ARB's regulations covering in-use off-road diesel vehicles.
+MECA is pleased to provide comments on the impacts of the current economic recession on ARB's regulations covering in-use on-road and off-road diesel vehicles.
 MECA members are committed to continue to develop and verify the VDECS technologies that will be needed to meet the emission reduction targets of this regulation.